 - Frequently praising effort can lead to agent burnout.
 When agents start to equate effort with results and try to constantly do more at work, burnout won’t be far around the corner.

 Learn how employee recognition and reward motivates your team.
-Head to section 2 of Your Call Center Manager Playbook and How-to Guide for Better Coaching.
+Head to section two of Your Call Center Manager Playbook and How-to Guide for Better Coaching.

 Here’s why you need to mix in results-based feedback to improve agent performance, too.